-Hi, I'm Bill Herr, a Holistic Health Practitioner (HHP) and National Board and California Certified Massage Therapist (CMT).
+Hi, I'm Wil Herr, a Holistic Health Practitioner (HHP) and National Board and California Certified Massage Therapist (CMT).
 While CMTs must have a minimum of 500 hours of training, as an HHP, I have 1,000+ hours.

 My California Massage Therapy Council (CAMTC) certification assures that I am a reputable professional.
 My fingerprints and identification are on file and have been checked with state and federal agencies assuring that I provide highly professional and honorable services, deserving of your trust.
-My National Board Certification (NCBTMB) means that I have demonstrated mastery of skills and knowledge by passing a rigorous exam, uphold Standards of Practice and Code of Ethics, and take part in continued education to ensure that I remain at the top of my profession.
+My National Board Certification (NCBTMB) means that I have demonstrated mastery of skills and knowledge by passing a rigorous exam, uphold Standards of Practice and Code of Ethics, and take part in continued education to assure that I remain at the top of my profession.

 Click on the following links to verify my certifications: